How to Translate a Page in Google Chrome

 You can see this option at the bottom of the screen.
 A small panel will pop up, and it will automatically detect the foreign language.
 Chrome will also offer an option to click on the language set in your browser.

 And if you tap on it, it will instantly translate the page.
 The panel will promptly disappear after that.
 However, if you want to translate the page to another language, you can change it by following these steps:

 - To change the default language Chrome offers, tap on the gear icon on the panel at the bottom of the screen.

-- Select “More languages,” and scroll through the list of languages, and select the one you’re looking for.
+- Select “More languages,” scroll through the list of languages, and select the one you want.

 Google Chrome will automatically switch to the language of your choice and translate the entire page.

 How to Translate Page in Google Chrome on iPhone

 iPhone users can translate a page in the Google Chrome app like iPad users.
 The mobile app browser works in the same way on both iOS tablets and smartphones.

 - Open the webpage and tap the three dots in the lower right corner.